ocaml-dune/binary-distribution/README.md

 # Dune binaries distribution

-This is a webpage for `dune` binaries distribution of `Dune developer Preview`.
+This is a webpage for nightly binary distributions of  `dune`.
 The page is automatically generated from file `metadata.json`.
 Apart from the _YAML_ part, the code is written in _OCaml_.